sting0312/GoldenGloves/README.md

 After reviewing the data, we developed our hypothesis that the Lahman statistical archive contains enough data to be able to predict which players will be inducted into the Hall of Fame (HOF).
 We will test our hypothesis by using aggregated stats for each player in regard to batting, fielding, and pitching.
 Using this data we can attempt to predict hall of fame status using a classificication machine learning method.

 ## Approach:
 With our data found and hypothesis formed, we dived into the project by first creating our databases.
-We used Python to create databases by merging data sources, trimming unnecessary and noisy data, and forming smaller, focused databases to in order to maximize our machine learning results.
+We used Python to create databases by merging data sources, trimming unnecessary and noisy data, and forming smaller, focused databases to in order to maximize our Machine Learning results.
+We continued to use Python for Machine Learning to determine from current Hall of Famers if there are any trends in the Lahmen statistics and use either deep learning or random forrest classification to help answer the hypothesis and apply that to future Hall of Fame candidates.
 For visualizaion, we used Tableau.
 Finally, to display our project, we created webpages through JavaScript.

 ## Machine Learning:
 ### Why Random Forest?